Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Introduction

-Several studies, such as \cite{ss11, DMIMW12, cw13}, focus on the approximation of leverage scores.
-Simultaneously, Lewis weights, serving as a generalization of leverage scores, are explored in depth by \cite{blm89, cp15}.

-\paragraph{Hypothesis Testing} Hypothesis testing is a central problem in statistics.
+\paragraph{Hypothesis Testing} Hypothesis testing is a central problem in statistics, and has many applications in machine learning in recent years~\citep{lxl+20,glz+21,lxls21,xzl+22,syz+25}.
 In hypothesis testing, two (or more) hypotheses about the truth are given and an algorithm needs to distinguish which hypothesis is true.
 The most classic testing problem is the binary hypothesis testing.
 In this problem, two distributions $P_0$ and $P_1$ are given, and there is an unknown distribution $P$ which is either $P_0$ or $P_1$.
 The goal is to distinguish whether $P=P_0$ or $P=P_1$ by drawing samples from $P$.
 This problem is well-studied, with \cite{neyman1933ix} giving tight characterization of the possible error regions in terms of the likelihood ratio.
 It is known that the asymptotic sample complexity of binary hypothesis testing for distributions is given by $\Theta(H^{-2}(P_0,P_1))$, where $H$ denotes the Hellinger distance, see e.g., \cite{polyanskiy2023information}.
 There are other important kinds of hypothesis testing problems.
 In the goodness-of-fit testing problem, a distribution $Q$ is given, and there is an unknown distribution $P$ which is known to be either equal to $Q$ or far away from $Q$.
 The goal is to distinguish which is the true by drawing samples from $P$.
 In the two-sample testing problem, two unknown distributions $P$ and $Q$ are given, and it is known that either $P=Q$ or $P$ and $Q$ are far away from each other.
 The goal is to distinguish which is true by drawing samples from $P$ and $Q$.
 For these problems there are no simple general characterization as in the binary hypothesis testing.
-However, for reasonable classes of distributions such as Gaussian distributions or distributions on discrete spaces, a lot of nice results are known \cite{ingster1987minimax,ingster1982minimax,goldreich2011testing,valiant2017automatic,chan2014optimal,arias2018remember,li2019optimality}.

-We are not aware of any previous work that study hypothesis testing problems for the class of softmax models or leverage score models.
+However, for reasonable classes of distributions such as Gaussian distributions or distributions on discrete spaces, a lot of nice results are known \citep{ingster1987minimax,ingster1982minimax,goldreich2011testing,valiant2017automatic,chan2014optimal,arias2018remember,li2019optimality}.
+We are not aware of any previous work that studies hypothesis testing problems for the class of softmax models or leverage score models.